pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Administrator View](images/OCP19.png)

 ### Summary
-In this tutorial we have seen how easily and quickly we can provision a standalone Red Hat Openshift cluster to a EXSi environment via the Installer-provisioned Installation (IPI).
-We can use this standalone Openshift cluster for some quick testing or development.
+In this tutorial we have seen how easily and quickly we can provision a standalone Red Hat OpenShift cluster to a EXSi environment via the Installer-provisioned Installation (IPI).
+We can use this standalone OpenShift cluster for some quick testing or development.
 We've seen how we can easily use the 100% kubernetes compliant command line to create projects and users.
-We have see the easy to use and intuitive Openshift Administrator Console.
+We have see the easy to use and intuitive OpenShift Administrator Console.

-Openshift provides you with an end-to-end enterprise ready kubernetes environment with all the tools you need to develop on the desktop and deploy to production.
+OpenShift provides you with an end-to-end enterprise ready kubernetes environment with all the tools you need to develop on the desktop and deploy to production.
 Red Hat provides you with all the tools you need to automate your development and deployments.
-If you have a favorite tool or product you would like to use with Openshift for development, CI/CD pipelines, security, etc., you can add those tools to your 100% kubernetes compliant Openshift cluster.
+If you have a favorite tool or product you would like to use with OpenShift for development, CI/CD pipelines, security, etc., you can add those tools to your 100% kubernetes compliant OpenShift cluster.